booqable/boomerang-api-documentation/source/index.html.md

 1. Go to your account settings page `{company-name-here}.booqable.com/employees/current`
 2. Name your new authentication method
+3. Insert your public key (for `ES256` and `RS256` only)
-3. Click "Create new authentication method"
+4. Click "Create new authentication method"

 <aside class="success">
   You are now ready to <b>Sign requests!</b>